denpamusic/PyPlumIO/docs/source/usage.rst

     from pyplumio.filters import aggregate

-    # Awaits the callback with the fuel burned during 30 seconds.
+    # Await the callback with the fuel burned during 30 seconds.
     ecomax.subscribe("fuel_burned", aggregate(my_callback, seconds=30))

 On change